 Copyright & Citation

-The standard names and statements, as reproduced above, are under copyright to the JCSEE and are approved as an American National Standard.
+The standard names and statements, as reproduced above, are under copyright to the JCSEE.
 Permission is freely given for stakeholders to use them for educational and scholarly purposes with attribution to the JCSEE.
 Authors wishing to reproduce the standard names and standard statements with attribution to the JCSEE may do so after notifying the JCSEE of the specific publication or reproduction.

 The full work should be cited as follows: